ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ```

-The _getNow_ method does not wait and immediately returns the fallback value because the future has yet not completed.
+The _getNow_ method does not wait and immediately returns the fallback value because the future is not completed.
 Note that this method does not cause the _CompletableFuture_ to complete.

 ```